Graduate Diploma of Human Nutrition

 Fees and charges

-The course consists of eight credit points, completed as: two core units and six elective units.
-At least four of the six electives must be chosen from the Nutrition elective list (below).
-Up to 2 credit points may be chosen from approved postgraduate units offered by any faculty of the University (subject to approval by the course director).
+The course consists of 8 credit points completed as: 6 core units (1 credit point each) and 2 electives (two 1 credit point units or one 2 credit point unit, 2 credit points in total).
+The 2 electives may be chosen from postgraduate units offered by any faculty of the University (subject to unit rules and approval by the Course Director).

 |HSN713||Food, Nutrition and Behaviour |